-- a) Establish appropriate minimum densities for greenfield areas and the urban growth centre. - b) Encourage intensification of people and jobs in the urban growth centre, within existing neighbourhoods, and along intensification corridors and nodes within the existing built up areas. - c) Encourage new development in existing built up areas to have a compact form, and an appropriate mix of uses and densities that allow for the efficient use of land, infrastructures and public service facilities. - d) Provide sufficient land to accommodate and appropriate range and mix of employment opportunities, housing and other land uses to meet projected needs for the Official Plan timeframe. - e) Encourage the remediation and redevelopment of brownfield sites to uses that revitalize neighbourhoods. - f) Encourage the reuse and/or conversion of greyfields and underutilized sites.
+- a) Plan to achieve a minimum density of 50 persons and jobs per hectare for Designated Greenfield Areas and 150 person and jobs per hectare for the Urban Growth Centre. - b) Encourage intensification of people and jobs in the Urban Growth Centre, within intensification areas, and along intensification corridors. - c) Encourage new development in existing built up areas to have a compact form, and an appropriate mix of uses and densities that allow for the efficient use of land, infrastructures and public service facilities. - d) Provide sufficient land to accommodate and appropriate range and mix of employment opportunities, housing and other land uses to meet projected needs for the Official Plan timeframe. - e) Encourage the remediation and redevelopment of brownfield sites to uses that revitalize neighbourhoods. - f) Encourage the reuse and/or conversion of greyfields and underutilized sites.